5 Archaeological Discoveries That Confirmed the Bible in 2025

 Acts 24:27

-Paul spent two entire years in this prison, from approximately 58 to 60 AD, awaiting trial.
+Paul spent two full years in this prison, from approximately A.D.
+58 to 60, awaiting trial.

-It was probably during this period of imprisonment in Caesarea that Paul:
+It was likely during this period of imprisonment in Caesarea that Paul:

 • Wrote letters that would become part of the New Testament